 Configure Fluentd πŸ”—

-By default, the Fluentd service is installed and configured to forward log events with the @SPLUNK label to the package, which then sends these events to the HEC ingest endpoint determined by the --realm <SPLUNK_REALM> option.
+When turned on, the Fluentd service is configured by default to collect and forward log events with the @SPLUNK label to the Collector, which then sends these events to the HEC ingest endpoint determined by the --realm <SPLUNK_REALM> option.
 For example, https://ingest.<SPLUNK_REALM>.signalfx.com/v1/log.

 The following Fluentd plugins are also installed: